 There are those who have argued that the Arab Spring unleashed a new area of instability in the Middle East by toppling repressive, but so-called "stable" regimes.
-However, this idea that autocracy equals stability collapses under scrutiny as the remaining supposedly stable regimes are increasingly the locus of conflict; while those places that are going through democratic transition, such as Tunisia, or are engaged in either political reforms or liberalization -- as is the case in Morocco, Jordan, Lebanon and Algeria -- are better able to address economic challenges, and threats from extremist ideologies and groups.
-As President Kennedy once said, "Those who make peaceful revolution impossible will make violent revolution inevitable."
+However, this idea that autocracy equals stability collapses under scrutiny as the remaining supposedly stable regimes are increasingly the locus of conflict; while those places that are going through democratic transition or are engaged in either political reforms or liberalization are better able to address economic challenges or threats from extremist ideologies and groups.
+As President Kennedy said, "Those who make peaceful revolution impossible will make violent revolution inevitable."

 Even from the traditional foreign aid perspective, economic assistance alone can not achieve sustained economic growth and social stability.
 Political systems that lack accountability mechanisms or sufficient political and social inclusion are usually plagued by corruption or conflict, both of which undermine the objectives of economic development aid to achieve self-sustaining growth and poverty reduction.
 Deforestation, rural dislocation, environmental degradation, and agricultural policies that lead to famine all trace to political systems in which the victims have no political voice; in which government institutions feel no obligation to answer to the people; and in which special interests feel free to exploit the resources, land and people without fear of oversight or the need to account.
+In short, authoritarian regimes create the illusion of stability but, in reality, they fuel instability.
+That is because autocrats who arrogate power to themselves by claiming to have all the answers are bound to fail.
 The respected diplomat, Princeton Lyman, reminded his colleagues in a 1998 cable that the problem with even an enlightened authoritarian leader is that "blinded by economic success, hubris takes over along with greed: his or her rule is perpetuated, and corruption grows."
 He urged policymakers at that time to judge trends, rather than the snapshot of the day.

 During the 1980s, an important lesson was learned about political transformations in countries like the Philippines and Chile: that forces on the political fringes enjoy a mutually reinforcing relationship, drawing strength from each other and, in the process, marginalizing a democratic center.
 Prospects for peace and stability only emerged once democratic political parties and civil society were able to offer a viable alternative to the extremes.
-These democratic forces benefitted from the solidarity and support they received from the international community and, in the United States, Republicans and Democrats joined together to champion their cause.
+These democratic forces benefited In short, authoritarian regimes create the illusion of stability but from the solidarity and support they received from the international community and, in the United States, Republicans and Democrats joined together to champion their cause.
 Today, these conditions find their parallel in other countries around the world.